fivepixels/fivepixels/README.md

 ## How Do I Code?

 I always work with my friend, [NeoVim](https://neovim.io/), no any type of IDEs.
 [This dotfile repository](https://github.com/cattynip/dotfiles) includes all my NeoVim, Fish Shell, and the other development environment settings.
 So you can check and clone it.
-However, nowadays, I usually code with Visual Studio Code because it is extremely slow to write code in Dart in a Neovim Environment.

 ## What Plan Do I Have?